chandan047/reddit-affective-content/README.md

 7. full_text: body of the comment
 8. parent: parent comment id, -1 if parent is post
 9. postid: id of reddit post
-10.weak_labeled: 1 - some part of comment is labeled in Affcon dataset
+10, 12, 14, 16. are weak labels: 1 - some part of comment is labeled in Affcon dataset and
                   0 - comment is not labeled at all in Affcon dataset

+11, 13, 15, 17. are sentence ids previously labeled in Affcon-2020

 tree_info.csv has comment tree information.